plotters-rs/guide/src/intro/introduction.md

 1. Why the example just exits without any figure popping up?

-You should be table to find the output under `images` directory under the user's guide repository.
+You should be able to find the output under `images` directory under the user's guide repository.
-The filename for the output is the defined in the example code.
+The filename for the output is defined in the example code.

 ## API Docs